Halford Mackinder: Career

-In 1887, he published "On the Scope and Methods of Geography", a manifesto for the New Geography.
-A few months later, he was appointed reader in geography at the University of Oxford, where he introduced the teaching of the subject.
+From 1886, Mackinder took part in giving lectures and courses at extension centres that were created by a group from the Oxford Union headed by Michael Sadler.
+When he visited London, he came in contact with people at the Royal Geographical Society (RGS).
+The RGS promoted geography education and Mackinder interacted with Scott Keltie, Henry Bates, Clements Markham and others.
+It was Francis Galton who encouraged Mackinder to publish a paper "On the Scope and Methods of Geography" in 1887, which is considered as a manifesto for the New Geography.
+It was a plea for going away from the teaching of isolated facts to a field that included causal relations and structures with the study of the influence of the physical environment on human life and society.
+A few months later, he was appointed reader in geography at the University of Oxford, a position that was created with help from the RGS, where he introduced the teaching of the subject.
 As Mackinder himself put it, "a platform has been given to a geographer".
 This was arguably at the time the most prestigious academic position for a British geographer.
-In 1892, he was the first principal of University Extension College, Reading, a role he retained until he was succeeded, in 1903, by William Macbride Childs.
+In 1892, Sadler promoted the creation of an extension centre at Reading where Mackinder gave lectures.
+In 1902, it became a university college and Mackinder became the first principal of University Extension College, Reading, a role he retained until he was succeeded, in 1903, by William Macbride Childs.
 The college became the University of Reading in 1926, a progression that owed no small debt to his early stewardship of the institution.
-In 1893, he was one of the founders of the Geographical Association, which promotes the teaching of geography in schools.
-He later became chairman of the GA from 1913 to 1946 and served as its President from 1916–17.
+In 1893, he was one of the founders of the Geographical Association (GA), which promoted the teaching of geography in schools.
+He served as chairman of the GA from 1913 to 1946 and as its President from 1916 to 1917.

+Mackinder married Emilie Catherine ("Bonnie") daughter of bible scholar Christian David Ginsburg in 1889.
+They had a child who died in infancy.
+They separated in 1900 and she lived on Capri.

 In 1895, he was one of the founders of the London School of Economics.
 At Oxford, Mackinder was the driving force behind the creation of a School of Geography in 1899.
-In the same year, he led an expedition of the first Europeans to climb Mount Kenya.
-It was during this expedition that eight of his African porters were killed; it is disputed as to who killed them, as both Mackinder and another man, Edward Saunders were recorded issuing death threats.
-In 1902, he published Britain and the British Seas, which included the first comprehensive geomorphology of the British Isles and which became a classic in regional geography.
-He was a member of the Coefficients dining club, set up in 1902 by the Fabian campaigners Sidney and Beatrice Webb, which brought together social reformers and advocates of national efficiency.
+It was endorsed by Clements Markham and part of the funding came from the RGS.